 Interdisciplinary teams activated by the Hybrid Innovation Model are possibly the biggest differentiator between the intentional pursuit of Innovation and approaching Innovation more like a pet project or experiment inside your company.

-During a recent Innovation Lab with Mars Petcare, the brand’s team was able to workshop ideas that previously had no platform or process for sharing.
+During an innovation lab with Mars Petcare, the brand’s team was able to workshop ideas that previously had no platform or process for sharing.
 Before our process even started, we learned its head of packaging had a notebook of ideas she hadn’t been able to get off the ground inside the company.
 The head of Food R&D had the same, and both were able to share their thinking in an arena where their ideas were welcomed and built upon by our core Lab team.